- Non-fungible tokens (NFTs) are a type of digital currency that is unique and non-replicable

 How blockchain technology can prevent subleasing

-One of property managers’ biggest headaches is dealing with tenants illegally subletting their properties or units, violating their contracts’ terms and conditions.
+One of a property manager’s biggest headaches is dealing with tenants illegally subletting their properties or units, violating their contracts’ terms and conditions.

 Since there is currently no decentralization of property listing information, tenants can easily post their homes for subleases without managers ever knowing.
 However, with a blockchain-based property listing service, a tenant wouldn’t get away with subleasing because the system will automatically flag the illegal listing.

 What does this mean for the future of real estate?

 Blockchain has the potential to revolutionize every aspect of the real estate industry.
 It is, frankly, a disruptive innovation that will change the roles of players in the sector.

 However, every other technological advancement initially seemed far-fetched or impossible.
 For example, consider smartphones.
 Just 20 or so years ago you couldn’t imagine you’d have the world wide web in your pocket at all times.
 Or, that such a device could turn on the car, unlock your apartment door, or buy items.